Kristal University

 Kristal University was an Albanian for-profit privately-owned University.
 It was established in 2005 with decision no. 761 of the Council of Ministers of the Republic of Albania and licensed by the Ministry of Education and Science.
 It was closed in 2014 by the Ministry of Education for failing to comply to legal requirements.

 Kristal University had four campuses – Tirana, Korça, Fier and Kukes – and has six faculties with 19 programs of study.
 Academic programs were based on the Bologna Declaration and are divided into electives and mandatory subjects according to the 3+2 and 5-year (integrated) systems.
+They also owned a local television station, Planet TV, which got bankrupt in 2012 due to a major diploma mill scandal at the university.

 Campuses

 The Tirana campus is located in a fast developing area about 3 km away from the center of Tirana.
 Study and research areas are built with high standards and the campus offers many facilities and services, such as a library, restaurant, free transportation, accommodation, etc.

 The Fier campus is located in the center of the city.
 There are two faculties present at the Fier campus: Faculty of Political Sciences and Faculty of Business Administration.
 Students attending this campus come from Vlora, Lushnja, Fier and other regions.

 The Korça campus is located just outside the city.
 The campus has two faculties: Faculty of Law and the Faculty of Nursing.
 Students who attend this campus come from Korça, Pogradec, Erseka, Çorovoda, Skrapari, Përmeti, Gjirokastra and other regions.